-Despite the uncertain economic backdrop, it is encouraging to report on the progress that has been achieved across the private company portfolio, where most companies have continued to meet specific targets in line with their business plans.
-Many companies are now achieving scale and establishing strong positions in their respective markets.
+It is encouraging to report on the progress that has been achieved across the private equity portfolio, where most companies have continued to meet the operational and financial targets set out in their business plans.
+Many of the earlier stage growth companies are now establishing a strong position in their respective markets and in recognition of this progress, the valuations of certain holdings have been uplifted.
+The summary below provides an update on key developments across selected companies in the private equity portfolio.